mstad/Blockchain21/README.md

 # Blockchain21
-Address of contracts proceeed by tools
+Address of contracts processed by tools